Are There Any Living Descendants of King Tutankhamun?

 These tests are not limited to the living, however.
-If human remains are well preserved, they can be run on the deceased as well.
+If human remains are well preserved, they can also be run on the deceased.
 Such was the case with King Tutankhamun, the famous boy king of Egypt.
 What resulted was a fascinating, if not controversial, discussion on his ancestral origin and a call to locate King Tut’s current descendants.
 Could you be one of them?

 The research team was lead by Zahi Hawass, and also included Yehia Z Gad, Somaia Ismail, Rabab Khairat, Dina Fathalla, Naglaa Hasan, Amal Ahmed, Hisham Elleithy, Markus Ball, Fawzi Gaballah, Sally Wasef, Mohamed Fateen, Hany Amer, Paul Gostner, Ashraf Selim, Albert Zink, and Carsten M Pusch.

-What we learned from this was that King Tut is from the haplogroups: YDNA R1b / mtDNA K.
+We learned from this that King Tut is from the haplogroups: YDNA R1b / mtDNA K.

-No two people have exactly the same DNA, so the instructions our cells receive are a bit different from one person to another.
+No two people have exactly the same DNA, so our cells’ instructions are a bit different from one person to another.
 Families often share a greater degree of DNA similarity, however.

 But many people have the same haplogroup.
 A haplogroup is a genetic group of people who share a common ancestor on the patriline or the matriline.

-Any set of individuals who share a mother (that is, siblings or maternal half-siblings) have the same maternal haplogroup.
-Any set of males who share a common male-line ancestor (that is, brothers, paternal half-brothers, male paternal cousins) have the same paternal haplogroup.
+Any set of individuals who share a mother (that is, siblings or maternal half-siblings) has the same maternal haplogroup.
+Any set of males with a common male-line ancestor (brothers, paternal half-brothers, male paternal cousins) has the same paternal haplogroup.

 Y DNA tests can be taken by genetic males to learn more about their paternal roots.
 Y-DNA testing works because YDNA is directly paternally inherited.
 Living men have the same (or very similar) YDNA as their father, grandfather, great grandfather, and so on.
 If you match with someone on a Y DNA test, then you likely share an ancestor with that person along your paternal line.